velipso/zil/README.md

 1. Stacked tabs in the tab bar (more convenient when lots of tabs open -- no scrolling!)
 2. Simple plugin system for syntax highlighting
-3. More intuitive alt-clicking to add cursors
-4. Simplified auto-indent system to be more predictable
+3. Simplified auto-indent system to be more predictable
+4. Simplified tabs/spaces system to separate it from language config
+5. Assorted behavior tweaks, mostly copying Sublime Text 3's nuances

 Why Fork?
 ---------